Share the page

 Crises and conflicts

-AFD acts before, during, and after crises to strengthen the resilience and peacebuilding capacities of our partners, including public institutions, international organizations, and local civil society organizations, and to support vulnerable populations.
+AFD acts before, during, and after crises to strengthen the resilience and peacebuilding capacities of institutions and to support vulnerable populations.

 Our commitment

 The growing number of crises and conflicts around the world threatens peace and security for all.
-The security, political, and economic consequences of these crises extend beyond borders and give rise to new challenges that hinder development.
+The human, security, political and economic consequences of these crises transcend borders and give rise to new challenges that hinder development.
 Investing in peace and resilience is therefore a local and global imperative, in the interest of France, its partners, and vulnerable populations.

-In full alignment with France’s international solidarity policy, AFD Group invests in crisis prevention and response by mobilizing its three entities (AFD, Expertise France and Proparco), along with a wide range of financial tools and partnerships.
+In full alignment with France’s international solidarity policy, AFD Group invests in crisis prevention and response by mobilizing its three entities (AFD, Expertise France and Proparco), along with a wide range of financial instruments (including grants, loans and delegated funds).

 Our approach

-AFD also aims to strengthen the conflict sensitivity of its operations.
-This means developing a better understanding of the contexts and crisis dynamics in which it operates, in order to design interventions that reinforce peace and resilience, and to develop more rapid and flexible operating methods.
+AFD adopts a conflict-sensitive approach, tailored to local contexts.
+This means developing a better understanding of each context and the crisis dynamics in which it operates, in order to design strategies that reinforce peace and resilience, and to develop more rapid, flexible and targeted operating methods.

-In 2017, AFD created a dedicated financing instrument for crisis prevention and response: the Peace and Resilience Facility, Minka.
+In 2017, AFD created a dedicated financing instrument for crisis prevention and response: the Minka Peace and Resilience instrument.

 Coordinating a development mandate, humanitarian action and peacebuilding

-AFD has established partnerships with key actors best positioned to strengthen its work in crisis and conflict situations.
+AFD has forged partnerships with the stakeholders best positioned to support its efforts before, during, and after crises.

-To help prevent crises, identify risks, and take into account the needs of affected populations, AFD collaborates with think tanks that have in-depth knowledge of its areas of operation, including the International Crisis Group (ICG), Groupe URD, and the French Institute for the Near East (IFPO).
+To gain a better understanding of its areas of operation and identify risks, AFD works with think tanks that have in-depth knowledge of these zones, including the French Research Institute for Sustainable Development (IRD), the International Crisis Group (ICG), Groupe URD and the French Institute for the Near East (IFPO).

-To deliver projects, AFD supports civil society organizations (CSOs) from France and from its partner countries.
+To address needs on the ground, AFD also works closely with civil society organizations (CSOs).
 AFD offers a broad range of tools tailored to the needs and added value of these organizations.
-An infographic available online outlines the full range of financing opportunities for CSOs.
+An infographic is available online outlining the full range of financing options for CSOs.

 Nearly 73% of the world’s refugees

-live in low- or middle-income countries.
-By the end of 2024, the number of internally displaced persons had reached approximately 73.5 million (UNHCR).
+Nearly 73% of the world’s refugees live in low- or middle-income countries.
+At the end of 2024, the number of forcibly displaced persons had reached 123 million (UNHCR).

 These populations face violence, the loss of livelihoods, and limited access to basic services.
 These dynamics also affect host communities, increasing pressure on essential resources and fueling social tensions.

-To address the vulnerabilities caused by forced displacement, AFD Group adopted a Migrations and Development Action Plan in 2024.
-The Peace and Resilience instrument, Minka, is AFD’s main channel for supporting refugees, internally displaced persons, and host communities.
+To address the vulnerabilities caused by forced displacement, AFD Group adopted a Migration and Development Action Plan in 2024 for supporting refugees, internally displaced persons, and host communities.

 70% of civilian victims in today’s armed conflicts are women and children (UN).